-Piezo buzzer for playing simple sounds and music.
+- Buzzer for playing simple sounds and music.
 The buzzer is controlled by one of the Arduino’s PWM outputs, so the tones can be generated in the background without taking up a lot of processing power.

-Integrated LSM303D 3-axis accelerometer and 3-axis magnetometer that can be used to detect impacts.
+- Integrated LSM303D 3-axis accelerometer and 3-axis magnetometer that can be used to detect impacts.
 The compass gets a lot of interference from the motors, batteries, PCB, and its surroundings, so it is not generally useful for precision navigation, but we have found that with proper calibration, it can be used for rough orientation measuring in many environments.
 This part is an upgrade over the LSM303DLHC accelerometer/magnetometer IC included on previous versions of the Zumo shield for Arduino.

-Integrated L3GD20H 3-axis gyroscope that can be used to track rotation.
+- Integrated L3GD20H 3-axis gyroscope that can be used to track rotation.
 This is new on the v1.2 version of the Zumo shield; previous versions did not include a gyro.
-With this sensor and the LSM303D mentioned above, the shield effectively has a built-in MinIMU-9 v3 IMU module that can optionally be used to make a attitude and heading reference system (AHRS) so that your robot can its orientation.
+With this sensor and the LSM303D mentioned above, the shield effectively has a built-in MinIMU-9 v3 IMU module that can optionally be used to make a attitude and heading reference system (AHRS) so that your robot can track its orientation.

-Optional user pushbutton on pin 12.
+- Optional user pushbutton on pin 12.

-7.5 V boost regulator for powering the Arduino from the Zumo’s 4 AA batteries.
+- 7.5 V boost regulator for powering the Arduino from the Zumo’s 4 AA batteries.

-Convenient access to Arduino I/O lines, the pin 13 user LED, and the Arduino reset line via the shield.
+- Convenient access to Arduino I/O lines, the pin 13 user LED, and the Arduino reset line via the shield.

-General-purpose prototyping areas and an expansion area at the front for connecting additional sensors (it is easy to add a Zumo reflectance sensor array or up to five QTR sensors for edge detection or line following).
+- General-purpose prototyping areas and an expansion area at the front for connecting additional sensors (it is easy to add a Zumo reflectance sensor array or up to five QTR sensors for edge detection or line following).

-Compatible with the Arduino Uno R3 and Arduino Leonardo, and can also be used with older Arduinos that have the same form factor, like the Duemilanove.
+- Compatible with the Arduino Uno R3 and Arduino Leonardo, and can also be used with older Arduinos that have the same form factor, like the Duemilanove.

 The Zumo Shield ships with all of the components required for shield assembly, as shown in the main product picture.
 Note that soldering is required; please see the user’s guide for detailed assembly instructions.
 This shield does not include motors or the Zumo chassis itself, though it is available as part of a Zumo Robot kit for Arduino that includes everything you need to build your Zumo robot except motors, an Arduino, and batteries.
-If you just want a robot that is already put together, we also sell a fully assembled Zumo Robot for Arduino – just add batteries and an Arduino and it is ready to go.
+If you just want a robot that is already put together, we also sell a fully assembled Zumo Robot for Arduino – just add batteries and an Arduino or A-Star Prime and it is ready to go.

 Zumo chassis being assembled with two micro metal gearmotors.